mberriman/BSP2024/manual/instructions.md

 10\.
 You can explore the results interactively on the webpage using the Results Preview filter panel at the centre.
 Use this panel and filter for variant that cause (select "consequence") changes to amino acids (select "missense_variant").

-You can actually visualise the affected Amino acid by the "missense_variant" on the protein's 3D AlphaFold model ([We talked about these in our previous WBP module](https://github.com/WCSCourses/HelminthBioinformatics_2023/blob/main/manuals/module_1_WBP1/module_1_WBP1.md#af)).
+You can actually visualise the affected Amino acid by the "missense_variant" on the protein's 3D AlphaFold model.

 To do this: